expo/expo/docs/pages/workflow/expo-go.md

 ## Production

 Expo Go is not intended for public distribution.
 It is a development client that is not optimized for performance.
 We offer a suite of tools for building and submitting your apps directly to the app stores, learn more in the [distribution section](/distribution/introduction).

-If you want to distribute your app to users, you should use [EAS Build](/build/introduction) to create a standalone app.

 ## Manifest